tytydraco/yessleep/out/Three_years_ago_my_father_suffered_irreversible_brain_damage_He_found_something_on_my_lawn_thats_fixing_him.md

 But he still wasn’t speaking, and he never let go of that leaf.

-Then, about a week after his resurrection, he locked himself in my second-floor guest bedroom.
+Then, about a week after his impromptu resurrection, he locked himself in my second-floor guest bedroom.

 A wrinkle in his upward trajectory, sure, but I reasoned that once I knew *why*, it'd all click back into place.